 Doing the research for this post, and searching for a list of benefits of High Altitude Training, I stumbled across the Training Mask website.
 I was immediately drawn in.
 The Training Mask website is a wealth of information about the training period.
 And to be honest, if you are like me, I love video content if it can give me the answers to the questions I have without me needing to scour post after post.

 It's been 6 weeks since I started training with the mask and I've noticed a number of benefits, including:

-- Increased lung-capacity and anaerobic threshold: My endurance has gone through the roof.
+- Increased lung capacity and anaerobic threshold: My endurance has gone through the roof.
 I've hit a pre-workout, 5k row 3 to 4 times per week and the times have got faster.
-Best thing to note, I'm never going above 80%.
+The best thing to note, I'm never going above 80%.
 Lots in the tank post-row so I can still hit my WOD with the rest of the class.
 The improvements have been most evident in any workouts that require short, intense bursts of energy.
 I'm maintaining a higher level of output without hitting the wall as soon as I used to.
-Bottom line, I'm going harder, longer.
+The bottom line, I'm going harder, longer.

 - Increased Mental and physical stamina (and mental focus): All the Bane comments aside, I'm learning how to control my breathing.
 With this new-found control has come improved mental focus and stamina.
 My pacing has never been this efficient and controlled.
 You will see that when you first put the mask on you want to hit the workout like you normally would (all out!), but you will be humbled pretty damn quick.
 You are forced to stay focused on your breathing, pace the loading and work, and ultimately support the course until you're done.
 Any slight deviation from the path, you're done.
 Try it if you don't believe me.
 You'll see.